Renfe Class 269

 The Renfe Class 269 is a class of electric locomotives operated by Renfe in Spain.
 They were built by CAF and Macosa under license from Mitsubishi.

+After the turn of the millennium RENFE began to sell some, three even went to Chile.
+A large number was withdrawn around 2015 after they had been replaced by more modern and more powerful locomotives with three-phase traction motors, most notably the series 252 and 253.

 Variants

 Multiple variants of the Class 269 exist: